 In previous years, participants collected ticks and mailed them to us using “tick kits” distributed through “hubs” throughout Illinois.
-In 2020, because of restrictions due to COVID-19, we are unable to use tick kits and ask participants to choose one or both of the other collection methods.
+In 2020, we discontinued the use of tick kits and ask participants to choose one or both of the other collection methods.

 How to use tick kits from previous years:

 - Please add a bit of rubbing alcohol (if needed) to the vials so they are at least half full.

 - Each day, you do not need to do anything differently.
 IF you find any ticks, place them in a vial.
 If you do NOT find any ticks, record that day as “no ticks”.
 (This is still important information).

 - At the end of the day, record date you found the tick, location where you believe the tick came from, and note if you traveled outside your county within the last 10 days.
 It is especially important to record the county or counties where you traveled and where (if) you found a tick.